-Are you thinking a Disney family vacation sounds like so much fun?
+Are you thinking a Disney family vacation sounds like fun?
 But does the thought of planning a Disney vacation overwhelm you?
 Don’t worry.
-With a little planning, you can have a magical Disney vacation.
+With a little research and planning, you can have a magical Disney vacation.

-Here’s how to plan a Disney vacation in 5 easy steps.
+Get started planning a Disney World vacation with these 5 easy steps.

 Note: For your convenience, this post includes affiliate links.
 If you make a purchase, I will receive a small commission at no additional cost to you.
 Read my full disclosure policy here.

-Plan a Disney Vacation in 5 Easy Steps
+Planning a Disney World Vacation in 5 Easy Steps